Especially Education

 Ahh, it’s May!
 Sure, you’re down to your last Expo marker (and it’s that “too light” shade of brown) and every piece of remaining decor is hanging on by the very last stick of adhesive… BUT IT’S MAY!
 AND SUMMER IS NEAR!

-Here are a few tips and tricks to help you pack up your classroom for the year and get you on your way to summer vacation!
+Here are ten tips and tricks to help you pack up your classroom for the year and get you on your way to summer vacation!
 (Because let’s face it, you’ve earned it!)

 1.)
 Organize from the inside out

 Nobody wants empty classroom walls with two weeks left to go in the school year.
-While it may be tempting to rip down your bulletin boards the minute you finish EOY assessments, admin doesn’t always like that.
+While it may be tempting to rip down your bulletin boards the minute you finish EOY assessments, admin doesn’t always like that and keeping them up helps maintain end of year classroom organization and structure for your students.

 Instead, I recommend tackling things like cabinets and closets.
-Spend 10-15 each day tidying up the spaces behind the scenes, including books, paperwork, and supplies.
+Spend 10-15 each day tidying up the spaces behind the scenes, including books, paperwork, and supplies, to make back-to-school setup easier and help you pack up your classroom efficiently.

 2.)
 Review your caseload for next year